Classical Sheet Music for String Musicians

 Featured Scores from Ovation Press

-- Caprice No. 14 (Bass Solo), composed by Niccolò Paganini and transcribed by Anthony Stoops
+- Caprice No. 14 (Bass Solo), composed by Niccolo Paganini and edited by Anthony Stoops

-- Also sprach Zarathustra (Bass Orchestral Part), composed by Richard Strauss and edited by Edwin Barker
+- Also sprach Zarathustra (Bass Orchestral Part), composed by Richard Strauss Sr. and edited by Edwin Barker

 - Basso Capriccioso (Bass Solo), composed and edited by Anthony Stoops